hjerpbakk/xamarin-forms-birthday/README.md

 ### Key takeaway

 Creating a skeleton of the app first makes it easier to add inn details later.
 XAML is used to describe the user interface in Xamarin Forms.

+## Add titles to the new pages

+Set the property `Title` of the two new `ContentPages`.

+### Key takeaway

+Navigation bars inherit the title of their active child.
+Each tab has its own navigation stack.